Acupuncture & Dry Needling

 Several PhysioWorks physiotherapists have completed additional training in dry needling and may use this technique when appropriate as part of a broader rehabilitation program.

 If you are unsure which clinician or clinic is most suitable, our reception team can help match you with a physiotherapist trained in dry needling.
+You can also choose your preferred location from our PhysioWorks clinics page.

 Find a Dry Needling Physiotherapist